cguintob/BTL_humidity_code/README.md

 are or aren't commented out.
 The user can also modify how many points per second are collected and how long they want to collect data for, if this is how they want to use the program.

+NOTE: This code can be executed using the Arduino IDE, as well.
+In fact, this may be the optimal method of running the Arduino.
+However, I like running it from the command line to keep everything in the command line.
+It is important to note that to do this, `aht10.ino`, `AHTxx.cpp`, and `AHT10xx.h` must be contained in a folder.
+Otherwise, the code will not work.

 ## USING `sensorData.py`